 First we raised £40,000 from the sale of our banknotes - £20,000 shared between the 4 local causes featured on the notes and £20,000 to buy up and write off £1 million of local payday debt.

-Now we want to quite literally explode this debt in a ‘debt in transit’ vehicle on a docklands site and to enable this to happen Hoe Street Central Bank is now issuing bonds.
+Now we have quite literally exploded this debt in a ‘debt in transit’ vehicle.
+Now we are exhibiting the vehicle and working to complete our film Bank Job.
+To enable this to happen Hoe Street Central Bank continues to issue bonds.

 If you invest in our bond certificates, they will yield:

 The bond AS artwork.

 A fragment OF THE explosion AS COMMEMORATIVE COIN.

 The chance to make history.